Trauma in relationships

 This last part bears repeating – When a trauma response is activated, our nervous system becomes highly aroused and our language (speaking) and cognitive (thinking) abilities tend to collapse or become distorted.
 We may not speak or think clearly.
 This phenomenon is, I believe, much more common, and much more important, than we tend to fully acknowledge or understand.

-In a post-traumatic response, we lose access to our higher “human” faculties; the reptilian brain takes charge.
-Therefore, trying to reason with someone who is in this state is not helpful.
+In a post-traumatic response, we lose access to our higher “human” faculties.
+Trying to reason with someone who is in this state is not usually helpful.
 Trying to problem solve together is useless.
-The only thing to do at this point is to help soothe the nervous system so that the trauma response is de-escalated and the higher faculties can come back on line.
+The only thing to do at this point is to help soothe the nervous system so that the trauma response is de-escalated and the higher faculties can come back on-line.

 One of the biggest errors that people make when dealing with trauma in relationships is to push their partner beyond capacity.
 During post-traumatic arousal there is little chance of producing effective solutions.
 More likely, when pushed, a person in a post-trauma state will lash out irrationally, withdraw, or freeze up.
 Pushing them for clarity or change at these times is only likely to increase resentment and conflict, and ultimately damage the relationship.
 In my counselling practice I see many couples who have unknowingly and repeatedly pushed each other beyond capacity during a post-traumatic episode, and they bear the emotional scars to prove it.

 I teach people how to watch for trauma in relationships and how to recognize each others capacity during periods of nervous system arousal.
 When flight/fight/freeze responses are triggered, our capacity for negotiation and understanding shrinks quickly and dramatically.
 Part of the art and science of relationship is to learn to recognize and respect this level of capability in ourselves and in our partner.